Ten Best Practices For Kidpower Team Members

-(With appreciation to Dr. Stephen R. Covey for The 7 Habits of Highly Effective People – and useful as a model for defining your own best practices)
+(With appreciation to Dr. Stephen R. Covey for his excellent book The 7 Habits of Highly Effective People)

 1. Put Safety First